deepjyoti30/ytmdl/README.md

                         download videos indexed 1, 2, 4 and 6.
 Range can also
                         be passed like: '--playlist-items 1-3, 5-7' to download the videos indexed at 1, 2, 3, 5, 6, 7.
+  --ignore-errors       Ignore if downloading any video fails in a playlist.
+If
+                        passed, the execution will move to the next video in the passed playlist.

 Logger:
   --level LEVEL         The level of the logger that will be used while